 Sometimes companies offer exclusive limited product to those who attend the show.
 In the end, I don’t think this has an impact and hasn’t really created enough buzz on attendance at the show.

-What do the new FDA regulations mean for free samples?
+8. What do the FDA Regulations mean for free samples?

-For at least this year, free samples are allowed.
-This is covered by a “Business to Business Exchange in the FDA’s Draft Guidance on Free Samples of Tobacco Products.
+We covered this one last year as well.
+Free samples are covered by a “Business to Business Exchange in the FDA’s Draft Guidance on Free Samples of Tobacco Products.

 As per the IPCPR:

-Isn’t media at IPCPR just for free samples?
+9. Isn’t cigar media at IPCPR just for free samples?